 In the event of a tornado or severe weather warning, the following procedure shall be put into effect.
 The administrator or supervisor on duty will initiate a CCC Alert as needed.
-Once informed, Building Captains and safety contacts will perform a final check in their area then proceed to the building tornado shelter.

 A college official or the Facilities Management Director will initiate an alert via the CCCAlert System.
-Once informed, safety contacts will perform a final check in their area then proceed to the building tornado shelter.
-The warning siren is a steady wail.
-It sounds when there is a tornado in the area.
+Once informed, building captains will provide assistance to building occupants, perform a final check in their area and then proceed to the building tornado shelter.
+The tornado warning siren is a steady wail, it sounds when there is a tornado in the area.
 If you hear the siren please move to the designated safe assembly area, such as the lowest level of your building without windows. (i.e., a restroom, center stairwell, hallway or office) Close the door.
 If you are outside when you hear the siren, take cover in a building close by.
 The siren typically sounds for five minutes.
 Stay sheltered until the all-clear is given by the National Weather Service or college official.